Kremlin-dev/Kremlib-app/README.md

 - **Frontend**: (React)
 - **Authentication**: JWT (JSON Web Tokens) for secure user authentication and authorization
 - **Database**: MySQL (or any preferred relational database)
-- **Storage**: cloud storage for managing book uploads and downloads
+- **Storage**: Cloud storage for managing book uploads and downloads

 ## Installation